FARLEY BOAT WORKS

 The sounds of the boat shop can be heard as soon as a visitor enters the building.
 Visitors see the shop in action and watch boats being built.
 Thus the shop is a living exhibit.

 Starting the Process

 Once this process was understood and we built a boat or two to see how our shop functions, we expanded to offering classes to the public who want to build a skiff for themselves.

-Next step is to re create the small rowing/sailing skiffs that were so common during the Tarpon Texas era.
+Next step is to re create the small rowing/sailing skiffs that were so common during the Tarpon, Texas era.
 This fleet of boats will be available for use at the City Marina during the “season”.
 And finally, we are building a 60′ scow schooner like the ones that plied our local waters in the days of sail.
 Stay tuned.